Anita Lerche: Establishing a career in Punjabi music (2007–2013)

-Lerche also continued to record new music.
-In 2009, she collaborated with the rapper Cheshire Cat to create the song "Maahiya."
-The track mixes Lerche's Punjabi vocals with Cheshire Cat's reggae rap.
-"Maahiya" won the World Music Track of the Year 2009 from the Danish Music Awards for its blending of disparate musical traditions.
-This was special for Lerche, because it was the first time she received a major award from her home country.
+In 2009 she collaborated with rapper Cheshire Cat on "Maahiya," blending her Punjabi vocals with reggae rap.
+The track won World Music Track of the Year at the 2009 Danish Music Awards, which she has said was the first time she received a major award from her home country.

-In 2010, Lerche collaborated on the track "Aao Ji," along with musicians Yaz Alexander, Kiureli Sammallathi and Skibu.
-The collaboration was arranged by Bhangra musician and producer King Gurcharan Mall, and the track was backed by his Indian drum group, Dhol Blasters.
+In 2010 she recorded "Aao Ji" with Yaz Alexander, Kiureli Sammallathi, and Skibu, produced by Bhangra musician King Gurcharan Mall with his drum group, Dhol Blasters.